12 Weeks Pregnant

 Pregnancy Symptoms

-Significant relief often begins this week. hCG plateau/drop → nausea eases for many, energy starts returning.
-Symptoms: breast tenderness, frequent urination, bloating, heartburn, mood swings (estrogen/progesterone high but stabilizing), possible headaches, lightheadedness.
-Uterus rises out of pelvis — bladder pressure may ease.
-Some still nauseous through week 16-20 [2].
+Significant relief often begins this week.
+As hCG plateaus and starts to drop, nausea eases for many and energy begins to return.
+You may still notice breast tenderness, frequent urination, bloating, heartburn, mood swings (estrogen and progesterone remain high but are stabilizing), headaches, and lightheadedness.
+As your uterus rises out of your pelvis, bladder pressure may ease.
+Some women stay nauseous through weeks 16 to 20, so be patient with yourself [2].

 Body Changes